dyadav007008/30-Days-of-Python/Day-2.md

 - Tuples allows duplicate values.
 - Tuples are similar to lists in almost of their functionalities, but there is one significant difference in both the data structures lists are mutable and tuples are not.
 - Tuples are written as commans separated within paranthesis.
+- Because they are immutable, tuples are faster and use less memory than lists.

+## Key Operations:
+- Indexing: Access elements using their position (same as in lists).
+- Slicing: Access a range of elements.
+- Concatenation: Combine two or more tuples using the + operator.
+- Immutability: Once created, the values in a tuple cannot be changed.

 Syntax: